Translate Russian video to English | Fast AI tool | HeyGen

 Is there a free way to translate Russian videos into English?

 Yes.
-You can start with a free plan to translate short clips and test the workflow before upgrading for longer videos or regular use.
+You can start with a free plan to translate short clips and test the workflow before upgrading for longer videos or more frequent use.

 How accurate is Russian to English video translation?

-Accuracy depends on audio quality, but HeyGen uses speech recognition and translation models that preserve meaning, context and clear, natural English phrasing.
+Accuracy depends on audio quality, but HeyGen uses speech recognition and translation models that preserve meaning, context, and clear, readable English phrasing.

 Can I translate Russian YouTube videos into English subtitles?